 Be Proactive About Cavity Prevention

 Cavities are not only painful but set the stage for serious dental issues and expensive treatments.
 Be proactive about avoiding them with regular dental care at home but also regular visits to your dentist for checkups and cleanings to keep your teeth beautiful, attractive, and fresh.
-Jeffrey D. Clark, DDS, and his dental hygienists at Scottsdale Dental Excellence can help you stay cavity-free.
+Jeffrey D. Clark, DDS, and his dental hygienists at Scottsdale Cosmetic Dentistry Excellence can help you stay cavity-free.
 Call us at 480 585 1853 to schedule your checkup with Dr. Jeff.